Government provisions impacting businesses/employer protection responsibilities

 HMRC has published a worked example of how to calculate the amount you can claim for an employee who is flexibly furloughed.
 Before making a claim, as well as deciding on the length of the claim period and what to include when calculating wages, you will also need to work out your employees' usual and furloughed hours.

-If you plan to make use of flexible furlough between now and the end of the scheme, we recommend you start planning as early as possible and ask employees to agree to the new part-time work pattern you propose.
-Bear in mind that some employees will still have childcare issues and others may be clinically more vulnerable and may previously have been shielding.
+If you plan to make use of flexible furlough, we recommend you start planning now and ask employees to agree to the new part-time work pattern you propose.
+Bear in mind that some employees will still have childcare issues and others may be shielding, or live with someone who is shielding.
 The government expects employers to be understanding and flexible with employees in these situations.

 7. Are we likely to see more flexible work arrangements?